-- Hair may only be a natural color. - Hair should be styled neat and clean and may not cover the eyes and face. - Hair should not be cut or styled in an extreme manner, or have designs cut into it. - Boys must be clean shaven.
-Sideburns are permitted but may not extend below the earlobe. - Boys must cut hair above the ears, eyebrows, and collar.
+- Hair may only be a natural color. - Hair should be styled neat and clean and may not cover the eyes and face. - Hair should not be cut/styled in an extreme manner; hair/eyebrows cannot have designs/lines cut into them. - Boys must cut hair above the ears, eyebrows, and collar. - HS boys must be clean shaven; sideburns are permitted but may not extend below the earlobes.